pjrios/Capstone_II/Step4_Analysis/README.md

   Copy this along with the block group information into another workbook.
 And do this for all the ACS reports which would result in a workbook as shown below.
   ![Cover](figs/SE_step1_7.PNG)

+  Make sure that the number don't use comma as a separator since while importing the data, using a comma as a delimiter can lead to faulty data extraction.
 Finally, save this sheet as a csv file.
 Let's call this 'compiled_data.csv'.

 ## Step2: Change the primary key of the compiled_data.csv file to geoID.

-Run the script 'setGeoID' to generate a file 'sdData.csv'
+Run the script 'setGeoID' to generate a file 'sdData.csv'.

 Caution: Make sure that there are no empty spaces in the data.
 If the data downloaded from Social Explorer or the segmentation results have missing data points then either: 1) subsitute missing cells with zeroes or 2) use some missing data handling approaches like average value of the neighboring block groups to fill the blank cells.